Gaza Division

 The 143rd Division "Firefox", also known as Gaza Division, is a division subordinated to Israeli Southern Command.
 Its area of operation is the border with the Gaza Strip and surrounding area.
-The division's commander is Brigadier-General Avi Rosenfeld, who replaced Nimrod Aloni in August 2022.
+The division's commander is Brigadier-General Barak Hiram, who replaced Avi Rosenfeld in July 2024.

 History

 The Gaza Division had been entrusted with the safety and security of Jewish settlers in the Gaza Strip after the Six-Day War in times of peace and armed conflict.
 In August 2005, the division, along with the rest of the IDF, officially ended its presence in the Gaza Strip as part of Israeli unilateral disengagement when Jewish settlements were dismantled.
 However, the Gaza Division has repeatedly entered the Gaza Strip in response to rocket attacks from Palestinian militant groups based in Gaza.

 In September 2015, the division was renamed 143rd "Firefox" Division.

 In October 2023, the division was part of the Battle of Re'im where Hamas temporarily took control of the Re'im Army Base and had taken several Israeli soldiers captive, resulting in the death of Lt.
 Col. Sahar Makhlouf.